Involuta/Blazarang/README.md

 Cotu: “Have you sparred with the other top contenders?”
 “Ha!
 There would be no point if I cannot defeat you.”
 Cotu: “...”

+Phoenix Fire Dancer Boss
+Tall and feminine with a bird face and undecided eyes.
+Dark red body with brighter red and orange highlights.
+Covered in sharp bits that resemble feathers and flames.
+Looks like a mix between a Hawaiian fire dancer and hula dancer.
+She should give the viewer the sense that Hawaiian dancers are trying to depict her
+Wields one or more fire staves OR scythes that look like bird heads Early sketches:

+Longer hula skirt more closely matches real hula dancers, but matches fire dancers less.
+The dress also resembles Clarity’s dress a bit too much
+Music is mostly tribal drumming

 Puppeteer